HanseltimeIndustries/aws-cfn-console-import/README.md

 ## 3. Calling aws-cfn-console-import

+**CDK Note:** if you already have CDK related stacks, the typescript CDK actually provides a way of updating its own stacks for import.
+See [AWS CDK Native Import](#aws-cdk-native-import)

-**Note** you will need to make sure that you have the correct permissions for aws under the role that runs this:
+**Note:** you will need to make sure that you have the correct permissions for aws under the role that runs this:

 * Cloudformation
     * CreateChangeSet